Running effective meetings is easy with these 9 simple steps that move your campaign forward without wasting time or money.

-- Date, time and location – Additional information, such as transport options and whether refreshments will be available, can be added in the invitation email
+- Date, time and location – Additional information, such as transport and refreshment options, can be added to the invitation email

 - Attendees – List of who is attending (include their roles if attendees are unknown to each other)

-- Required preparation – Such as items attendees should bring to the meeting or documents attendees should read before the meeting – See next step
+- Required preparation – Such as items attendees should bring to the meeting or documents attendees should read before the meeting – See Step 3

-- Other items – A five minute section at the end of the meeting for attendees to raise non-related points of interest
+- Other items – A short session at the end of the meeting for attendees to raise non-related points of interest

-Agenda items are the discussion topics and activities you will use to achieve the meeting objective.
-So think carefully when developing your agenda items – what do you need to do to achieve your objective?
+Agenda items are the discussion topics and activities needed to achieve the meeting objective, so think carefully when developing them – what do you need to do in this meeting to achieve your objective?

-If your meeting objective is to come up with new ways to pressure campaign targets you may need just one agenda item – a brainstorm to generate ideas.
+If your meeting objective is to come up with new ways to pressure campaign targets you may need just one agenda item, such as a brainstorm to generate ideas.

 But if your meeting objective is to develop your campaign plan you may use agenda items that build on each other, for example: